 Notice the cornerstone at the base of the porch, which was laid in 1909 by the local Masonic order with a large crowd in attendance (see photos 2 & 3).

 In 1917, the administration approved naming this building Maury Science Hall to memorialize Matthew Fontaine Maury, a noted oceanographer and admiral, as part of Virginia’s “Lost Cause” mythologizing of the Confederacy.
-The JMU Board of Visitors removed Maury’s name in 2020 and called it Mountain Hall while the university community considered something new.
+Through the years it housed various academic offices and departments.
+Today, it is home to the General Education Program office, University Studies, a computer testing lab, and classrooms.